What is the best Bitcoin wallet? Let's talk!

 It is like the Ledger Nano S and offers a similar range of features.
 The initial set up isn’t too difficult and it allows you to back up your wallet in the case of physical theft!

-Again, this level of security does come with a price… this time we’re talking around $99.
+Again, this level of security does come with a price… And, once more, that prices ranger around the $70 mark.

 Bitcoin Paper Wallet